JBZoo/CI-Report-Converter/README.md

         // I've shown all the options explicitly just to add transparency.
         // In fact, this example does the same thing as the code above in `testPipelineWay()`. echo shell_exec(
-            'php ./ci-report-converter.phar' .          # The path to bin file of CI-Report-Converter.
+            './ci-report-converter.phar' .              # The path to bin file of CI-Report-Converter.
 It depends of your installation way.
 See above.
             ' --input-format=checkstyle' .              # Source reporting format.
 Default value is "checkstyle".
             ' --input-file=./build/phpcs-report.xml' .  # Using prepared file on previous step as source.
             ' --output-format=tc-tests' .               # Target reporting format.
 Default value is "tc-tests".